unicef/publicgoods-toolkit/community.md

 need.
 Note: Victor
 [suggests](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651325121)
 including a mapping/analysis of some existing DPGs to the archetypes.
-We can add that analysis after doing some interviews.)<-- SUSY NOTE: some DPG examples added above>
+We can add that analysis after doing some interviews.)

+(TBD: from Susy: some DPG examples added above.)

 ## Community Diversity